 Medellin In Medellin, we got back to business.
 Medellin was once one of the most violent cities in the world, during the reign of Pablo Escobar, the head of the Medellin drug cartel.
 Since his death in 1992, the city has become significantly safer due, in part, to America’s “Plan Colombia” funding.
 We toured Prodia, a flavor and scent company.
 While there, we learned about their history, strategies, and business vision.
 This was interesting because while in the states we had toured FONA, an American-based flavor company.
 Thus, we were able to compare the two companies.
 To add some cultural perspective, we visited a museum which displayed many Botero paintings.
 We also met with the Founder’s Institute, an organization that helps finance local start-ups.
 It was interesting to learn about how the Founder’s Institute develops these young companies.
 Medellin had a mild temperature and was quietly nestled between many mountains.
 Overall, Medellin was very beautiful and we all thoroughly enjoyed our time here.

-Emma Schaafsma '17 traveled with Wheaton College's Center for Economics, Government, and Public Policy's in Latin America this summer.
+Emma Schaafsma '17 traveled with Wheaton Center for Faith, Politics, and Economics in Latin America this summer.
 Photo captions (from top): Photo of Bogota from Montserrat Peak; In Cartagena; Overlooking Medellin.
 Read Emma's classmate Kelen Caldwell '17's account of ISI's travels in Panama, and share your summer experiences on social media using the hashtag #MyWheaton.